SHOWS AND TICKETS

 Set in the 6th Century BC in Jerusalem and Babylon.
 Zacharias the high priest, enforces his people to stand up for their rights against Nabucco.
 His son Ishmael and Fenena, the daughter of Nabuco, have a secret love affair.
 Abigail who is an illegitimate daughter of the ruler hears of the liaison and swears she will take revenge.
 Will she accomplish her goal or will love reign.

-Sung in Italian with English titles.
+Sung in German with English titles.
+Concert staging.